ucloud/uai-sdk/examples/tensorflow/train/east/README.md

 UAI Train Platform can dynamicaaly deploy the training cluster and generate the TF\_CONFIG for each training node.
 You only need to run the training cmd as:

     /data/distgpu_train.py --batch_size=128 --max_steps=2000

+To use the pretrained resnet50 model, you can run the training cmd as(Suppose you have packed the resnet ckpt file into docker image as suggested in [Using Pretrained ResNet50 Net](#using-pretrained-resnet50-net)):

+    /data/distgpu_train.py --batch_size=128 --max_steps=2000 --pretrained_model_path=./resnet_v1_50.ckpt

 For more details please see https://docs.ucloud.cn/ai/uai-train.